Contact Us for a Free Consultation (213) 542-0979

 Gunshot Residue Testing In A California Criminal Case

-Over the course of the last twenty-five years, I've handled a lot of gunshot residue issues.
+Over the last twenty-five years, I've handled a lot of gunshot residue issues.
 I've cross-examined experts.
-I've looked into these issues, and basically, when you're talking about gunshot residue, you're talking about a weapon being fired and then the police either testing the person or their clothes, or some inanimate object like a car or some other object to see if there's gunshot residue.
+I've looked into these issues, and when you're talking about gunshot residue, you're talking about a weapon being fired.
+Then, the police either test the person or their clothes or some inanimate object like a car or some other object to see if there's gunshot residue.

 Firearm Crimes Are Aggressively Prosecuted in California